 The Web Awesome documentation uses an extended version of markdown-it.
 Generally speaking, it follows the Commonmark spec while sprinkling in some additional features.

-To render a code preview, use the standard code field syntax and append :preview
+To render a code preview, use the standard code field syntax and add a class of example

 ```html {.example} [code goes here] ```

-CodePen button.
-The order of these modifiers doesn't matter, but no spaces should exist between the language
+The order of these modifiers doesn't matter, but no spaces should exist between them.

 ```html {.example .open .no-edit} [code goes here] ```